Can I catch worms from my pet ?

 From puppies and kittens

 A single roundworm can produce 250,000 eggs per day.
-Puppies can be infected in utero, and puppies and kittens can be infected through their mother’s milk when suckling.
-Remember to wash your hands well after handling puppies and kittens, and worm them following the product label, to help eliminate these parasites.
+Puppies can be infected in utero (i.e. before birth), and puppies and kittens can be infected through their mother’s milk when suckling.
+Remember to wash your hands well after handling puppies and kittens and deworm them regularly, to help eliminate these parasites.

 From pet waste

 Roundworms can cause disease in humans if we unknowingly eat the microscopic eggs that infected dogs and cats shed in their faeces.
-Always use a bag to collect your pets’ waste, and regularly pick up the poo in the backyard to help limit the potential spread of parasites.
-Always wash your hands after handling dog or cat poo.
+Always use gloves and a bag to collect your pets’ waste.
+Clean litter trays daily, and regularly pick up poo in the backyard, at dog parks and while walking your dog to help minimise the spread of parasites.
+Remember to always wash your hands after handling dog or cat poo.

 From the soil

-Roundworm eggs can survive in soil for years.
+Roundworm eggs can survive in the soil for years.
 People can come into contact with them during gardening, and young children are at risk of infection if they play outside in the dirt and don’t wash their hands afterwards.
-Roundworm eggs in the soil can also stick to your pet’s fur, especially if your dog or cat loves to dig, so always wash hands after patting your pet.
+Roundworm eggs in the soil can also stick to your pet’s fur, especially if your dog or cat loves to dig or roll around in the grass, so always wash your hands after patting your pet.

 Tapeworms

-Tapeworms are segmented worms that live in the intestine.
-Small egg-filled segments break off and are passed out in your pet’s faeces.
-These segments are not alive, but remain mobile for some time.
+Tapeworms are segmented worms that live in the intestine, they produce small egg-filled segments that break off and are passed out in your pet’s faeces.
 If your pet has tapeworms, you may see tiny white segments that look like grains of rice crawling around their back end or in their faeces.

-Dogs and cats can become infected with tapeworms by swallowing infected fleas, while hunting or scavenging, or when eating uncooked meat or offal.
-Symptoms of flea tapeworm infection in dogs include an itchy bottom, vomiting and diarrhoea.
+Dogs and cats can become infected with tapeworms by swallowing infected fleas while hunting or scavenging, or when eating uncooked meat or offal.
+Flea tapeworm infection rarely causes disease in pets but can sometimes cause an itchy bottom.

 Hookworms

-Pets can pick up hookworms by eating the larvae from the soil, or by the larvae penetrating the skin, or if they eat an infected rodent or bird.
-Symptoms of hookworms aren’t common in adult pets, but can be much more serious in young dogs and can include diarrhoea, lethargy and anaemia, and even death.
+Pets can pick up hookworms by eating larvae from the soil, or by the larvae penetrating the skin, or if they eat an infected rodent or bird.
+Symptoms of hookworms aren’t common in adult pets but can be much more serious in young dogs and cats.
+Symptoms include diarrhoea, lethargy, anaemia, and in severe cases, even death.
+If the larval stages of hookworms penetrate the pet’s skin, it can occasionally cause irritation and itching (i.e. dermatitis), with the paws being most commonly affected.

-Hookworm can also affect people.
+The larval stages of hookworms can also affect people similarly.
 If we walk across a contaminated area in bare feet, the larvae can burrow into our skin and cause irritation and itching.
 Wear shoes outside wherever possible to reduce the risk of a hookworm infection.
-Ingestion of larvae is also possible.
+Occasionally, hookworm larvae can migrate to the intestinal tract, resulting in severe abdominal pain.

 Dealing with worms

-Pet owners can choose from range of worming products, including spot-on treatments, such as Advocate.
-Worm your adult pets at least every three months to control intestinal worms, and help to prevent human infections.
+Pet owners can choose from a range of deworming products, such as MilbemaxTM.
+Deworm your adult pets at least once every three months to control intestinal worms, and help reduce the risk of human infections.
+In some cases, such as with hydatid tapeworm in dogs, monthly dosing is recommended.
+Puppies require more frequent deworming as they are much more susceptible to worms (refer to label for dosing instructions).